-There are several over-the-counter toothpastes and rinses that reduce sensitivity, and Drs.
-Joe and Dori Columbus can also treat more severe cases of dental sensitivity with dental bonding at the root surfaces, or treatment with more aggressive desensitizers.
+There are several over-the-counter toothpastes and rinses that reduce sensitivity, and Dr. Joe Columbus can also treat more severe cases of dental sensitivity with dental bonding at the root surfaces, or treatment with more aggressive desensitizers.

-Drs.
-Joe and Dori Columbus are always guided by the principle that good health begins with good oral and dental health.
+Dr. Joseph Columbus is always guided by the principle that good health begins with good oral and dental health.
 Do you have a dental health concern?
 Contact Columbus Dental Care today, and let us put your mouth at ease.